Crystalline color superconductors: The three-flavor inhomogeneous phases

-As discussed in the previous section, the analysis of \textcite{Rajagopal:2006ig} shows that more complicated crystalline structures can lead to a smaller free energy.
-In \textcite{Rajagopal:2006ig} it was found that a CCSC phase exists in the interval reported in \eqref{eq:CUBErange} which using the self-consistent treatment by \textcite{Ippolito:2007uz} translates in \be 442\,~\text{ MeV}\,<\,\mu\,<\,515~\text{ MeV} ~. \ee This result is certainly model dependent, however it shows that the actual extension of the LOFF window might not be very large and therefore it may occupy only a fraction of the volume of hybrid compact stars with a quark core.
-We shall discuss more on this topic in the next chapter.
+One might expect that such a small window is considerably enlarged in more complicated CCSC phases.
+As discussed in the previous section, the analysis by \textcite{Rajagopal:2006ig} shows that more complicated crystalline structures are favored in the interval reported in Eq.~\eqref{eq:CUBErange}, which using the self-consistent treatment by \textcite{Ippolito:2007uz} transforms in \be 442\,~\text{MeV}\lesssim \mu\lesssim 515~\text{MeV} ~. \ee This result is certainly model dependent, however it shows that the actual extension of the LOFF window in Fig. \ref{fig-phase1} might not be very large.
+Therefore, it is likely that the CCSC phase occupies only a fraction of the quark core of hybrid compact stars.
+We discuss this topic in Sec.~\ref{sec:mass-radius}.